 This variety takes 75 days to reach maturity.
-It produces 8-inch-long ears on 6 ½-foot-tall plants.
+It produces eight-inch-long ears on six-and-a-half-foot-tall plants.

 2. Blue Hopi

-This heirloom SH2 variety has 5-foot stalks that produce 7-inch, very dark blue ears that are highly decorative.
+This heirloom SH2 variety has five-foot stalks that produce seven-inch, very dark blue ears that are highly decorative.

 It was traditionally believed that, when eaten before a long journey, the consumer was guaranteed a safe return.
 So, if you are planning any long trips, perhaps this is a good variety to try.

-Mature in 100-110 days, ‘Blue Hopi’ provides large ears reaching between 8-9 inches in length, with a sweet flavor.
+Mature in 100-110 days, ‘Blue Hopi’ provides large ears with a sweet flavor.
 It can either be eaten when harvested or kept to dry and be used to make flour for tortillas.

 3. Golden Bantam